 Intentional Warm Line

 The Intentional Warm Line is available toll-free from anywhere in Maine, 24 hours a day, seven days a week.
-It is a mental health peer-to-peer phone support program offering mutual conversations with a trained specialist who has life experience with mental health and/or substance use issues and recovery.
+It is a mental health peer-to-peer phone support program for adults, age 18 and older, offering mutual conversations with a trained specialist who has life experience with mental health and/or substance use issues and recovery.
 The focus is to encourage and foster recovery, moving toward wellness and reconnecting with community.
 Call 1-866-771-9276.